oracle/rwloadsim/docs/SQL.md

 Note that implicit bind and define is automatically enabled for immediate SQL, so the $implicit directive is not required.

-Effectively, immediated SQL has most of the simplicity of embedded SQL without having the constraints such as lack of output bind.
+Effectively, immediate SQL has most of the simplicity of embedded SQL without having the constraints such as lack of output bind.

 Immediately execute an insert with a returning clause